riskthatbiscuit/WorkDayCalendar/README.md

 ## 🚀 Getting Started

-To get started with WorkDayCalendar, simply open the index.html file in your browser.
+To get started with WorkDayCalendar, simply open the index.html file in your browser or [click here](https://riskthatbiscuit.github.io/WorkDayCalendar/).
 The page will load and display the current date and time at the top of the page, and the daily schedule with hour blocks and save buttons.

 ## 📝 License